herrevilkitten/holiday-in-ten-towns/Session_11.md

 	* Gryn missed with _guiding bolt_ but heated the hell out of the Duergar.
 * And well, the rest of the party was left inside of the burning inn.
 RJ got out through a small hole.
 * The party managed to get out through a window with some of the Duergar suuplies.
 * A number of townsfolk showed up to help put the fire out.
 Midnight explained the situation that led to the fire.
-The townsfolk are not exactly thrilled with the situation and think the
+The townsfolk are not exactly thrilled with the situation and think the group should leave.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTA3NjIwMzQsLTIwMzExNDAyLC0xOD
+eyJoaXN0b3J5IjpbLTk0NTc2NjgzNywtMjAzMTE0MDIsLTE4Nz
-czMDAzNTI0LDExNzc0NTE2ODQsLTY0ODc0Njk3NCwyMDgwNTQ4
+MwMDM1MjQsMTE3NzQ1MTY4NCwtNjQ4NzQ2OTc0LDIwODA1NDgz
-MzM0LC0xMjA5OTUzNzk5LC0xODQxNDYwMzYwLC0zNDQ5NTIzOT
+MzQsLTEyMDk5NTM3OTksLTE4NDE0NjAzNjAsLTM0NDk1MjM5Ni
-YsLTE5ODY1NjkwMzQsLTEwMzEwNDc3NTVdfQ==
+wtMTk4NjU2OTAzNCwtMTAzMTA0Nzc1NV19
 -->